 - ULAs should expect to spend 1‑2 hours per week, individually or as a group, with the instructor of record in the course in which they assist.

 - An undergraduate may only serve as a ULA for one course per term.
-ULA appointments are set at 7.5 to 10 hours per week and are paid a stipend that reflects that time commitment.
+ULAs work an average of 7.5 hours per week and are paid a stipend that reflects that time commitment.
 These hours include the weekly meeting with the instructor and include, where appropriate, attending the class.

 [See Use of Undergraduates to Support Instruction for descriptions of other student course support roles (Teaching Fellow, Course‑Based Peer Tutor, Grader).]
 See also the chart for Comparison of Student Course Support Roles.

 The CTL provides ULA training, which is mandatory for all ULAs to attend.
 ULAs must comply with University policies governing confidentiality, academic integrity, and Title IX regulations.
 ULAs follow the pedagogical practices for peer instruction presented in ULA training: for instance, how to provide assistance without giving the answer; how to teach inclusively; how to grade consistently and fairly; and so on.
 ULAs inform course instructors of any possible conflicts of interest arising from personal relationships with students in the course.